thadguidry/respec/Developers-Guide.md

 1. Make a copy of "[profiles/w3c.js](https://github.com/w3c/respec/blob/develop/profiles/w3c.js)", but rename it "YOUR-PROFILE-NAME.js".
 1. Open "YOUR-PROFILE-NAME.js", and remove, add, etc. any plugins you want.
-1. run: `node ./tools/builder.js --profile=YOUR-PROFILE-NAME`.
+1. run: `node ./tools/builder.js YOUR-PROFILE-NAME`.
 That will generate a bundle in the build directory.

 If the profile is popular, then please send a pull request to the main repository and we can host as part of the main project.